Many Facez

 Many Facez is the debut studio album by American rapper Tracey Lee.
 It was released on March 25, 1997, via Universal Records.
-The production was handled by Lee, Deric "D-Dot" Angelettie, DJ Parlay, Ron "Amen-Ra" Lawrence, William "Pirate" Darden, Cedric Thornton, Ike Lee III, Michael Jeter, and Nashiem Myrick.
-It features guest appearances from Busta Rhymes, Erika Kaine, Notorious B.I.G., One Step Beyond, and the Reepz.
+The album was produced by Lee, Deric "D-Dot" Angelettie, DJ Parlay, Ron "Amen-Ra" Lawrence, William "Pirate" Darden, Cedric Thornton, Ike Lee III, Michael Jeter, and Nashiem Myrick.
+It features guest appearances from Busta Rhymes, Erika Kaine, the Notorious B.I.G., One Step Beyond, and the Reepz.
 The album peaked at number 111 on the Billboard 200, while its lead single "The Theme (It's Party Time)" reached number 55 on the Billboard Hot 100 in the United States.